parse-community/docs/_includes/parse-server/experimental.md

   }
 }
 ```
-The placeholders can also be provided as function or as async function, with the `locale` and other feature related parameters passed through, to allow for dynamic placeholder values:
+The placeholders can also be provided as a function or as an async function, with the `locale` and other feature related parameters passed through, to allow for dynamic placeholder values:

 ```js
 const api = new ParseServer({